Luigi Rocca

 In 1966, at the age of thirteen he took the first prize in an international fair for young painters at Jesolo.
 When he was fifteen , he attended art school at the Art Academy where he completed his apprenticeship.
 Rocca participated in exhibitions with great success in Lignano, Sabbiadoro, Jesolo, and along the Adriatic Coast winning two first prizes and two third prizes.

 Painters from the Renaissance through Impressionism fascinated the artist.
-Looking at the past, with a special eye for the present, he painted figures, flowers and landscapes of great simplicity and interest.
-Flowers were especially important to him as they breathed the same atmosphere of tenderness and veiled sensuality in which his female figures were enveloped.
-Beginning in the early 1980′s, Rocca joined his classically trained technique with his intrest in America, specifically New York, and his study of American Photorealists; producing stunning images of American icons-diners, taxis, and cityscapes.
+Looking at the past, with a special eye for the present, he paints figures, flowers and landscapes of great simplicity and interest.
+Flowers are especially important to him as they breathed the same atmosphere of tenderness and veiled sensuality in which his female figures are enveloped.
+Beginning in the early 1980’s, Rocca joined his classically trained technique with his interest in America, specifically New York, and his study of American Photo realists; producing stunning images of American icons-diners, taxis, and cityscapes.